 4. Get a Guarantor Loan

-If you don’t qualify for a personal loan and can’t provide collateral for a secured loan, one other option is to apply for a guarantor loan.
+If you don’t qualify for a personal loan and can’t provide collateral for a secured loan, another option is to apply for a guarantor loan.

 5. Try a Side Hustle